Loading HoneyMesh...

 HoneyMesh combines local observation, high-speed protection, and optional network coordination.
 The endpoint is still the place where protection happens.
 The network adds context and reach, but it does not remove local control.

-For operators, the important distinction is simple: local HoneyMesh protects individual systems, while the Trusted Threat Intelligence Exchange helps Pro deployments coordinate trust, review, and distribution of sanitized indicators across connected environments.
+For operators, the important distinction is simple: local HoneyMesh protects individual systems, while Pro can add trusted sharing, peer review, and sanitized indicator distribution across connected environments.

 HoneyMesh Operator Manual